 The Lists app in Teams helps teams track information and organize work.
 The app is pre-installed for all Teams users and is available as a tab in every team and channel.
 Lists can be created from scratch, from predefined templates, or by importing data to Excel.

-For example, a charge nurse creates a patient list in a team that includes all care team members.
-During rounds, the care team access Teams on their mobile devices and update patient information in the list, which everyone on the team can view to stay in sync.
-At rounding sessions where the care team gathers to discuss and evaluate key health performance metrics to ensure a patient is on the right glide path to discharge, they can share this information using Teams on a large display screen.
-Care team members who aren't on site can join remotely.
+For example, a charge nurse creates a patient list in a team that includes all health team members.
+During rounds, the health team access Teams on their mobile devices and update patient information in the list, which everyone on the team can view to stay in sync.
+At rounding sessions where the health team gathers to discuss and evaluate key health performance metrics to ensure a patient is on the right glide path to discharge, they can share this information using Teams on a large display screen. health team members who aren't on site can join remotely.

 Here's an example list which was set up for patient rounding.